aws-samples/serverless-patterns/bedrock-lambda-cdk-dotnet/README.md

 # Extract text from images using Amazon Bedrock

-This pattern shows how to extract text from images using Amazon Bedrock.
+This pattern shows how to automatically extract text from images uploaded to Amazon S3 using Amazon Bedrock.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/bedrock-lambda-cdk-dotnet.